harigopal/blog.harigopal.in/_drafts/application-state-in-reasonreact.md

   -> TodoInput onSubmit=send(AddItem(text))
 ```

-Here, the shared state is managed using a reducer present in the root component `App`, and callbacks are passed as props to child components when shared state needs to be updated.
+Here the application state is managed in the root component through a reducer, but child components can update application state only through callbacks that are passed down as props from _root_.

-From past experience, I find the process of passing callbacks to child components _clunky_.
+This process of passing callbacks to child components is clunky.
 In larger applications, where a child component can be distant from root, adding new callbacks can deteriorate into something that looks like a relay race.
-Here's a (silly) example:
+Here's an example:

 ```
 App implementes editCallback(), deleteCallback(), ...